samelamin/deprecated-blog/_posts/2017-01-28-Structured-Streaming-S3-To-BigQuery.md

 There are a variety of streaming technologies out there, from [Apache Kafka](https://kafka.apache.org/) to [Kinesis](https://aws.amazon.com/kinesis/streams/) and even [Google Cloud Dataflow](https://cloud.google.com/dataflow/)

-Spark aims to work alongside these technologies and work as an engine for large scala data processing.
+Spark aims to work alongside these technologies as an engine for large scale data processing.

 #### Google BigQuery
 I have spoken about Google BigQuery in a previous [post](http://samelamin.github.io/2016/11/28/Is-The-DBA-Role-Dead.html) and I am using it quite heavily in my current project and I have to say I am yet to find a massive issue with it.
-Every single query I ran regardless of the dataset sizes (Gigabytes of data) returns in seconds
+Every single query I ran - regardless of the dataset sizes (GB/TB of data) - returns in seconds

 My one annoyance is that you cant partition by anything other than the day the data was inserted and that can become a problem because you are paying per query.

 #### Amazon S3
-Amazon S3 is a great storage tool and more and more companies are using it as a [data lake](https://aws.amazon.com/blogs/big-data/introducing-the-data-lake-solution-on-aws/).
+Amazon S3 is a great storage tool, more and more companies are using it as a [data lake](https://aws.amazon.com/blogs/big-data/introducing-the-data-lake-solution-on-aws/).
 In the industry vernacular, a Data Lake is a massive storage and processing subsystem capable of absorbing large volumes of structured and unstructured data and processing a multitude of concurrent analysis jobs

 #### Gluing Them All Together
-As a data engineer my customers are the analysts, and my job is to empower them to get insiget from a variety of data sources.
-Unfortunately most analysts are not comfortable writing python code, they are far more comfortable using SQL
+As a data engineer my customers are the analysts, and my job is to empower them to get insight from a variety of data sources.
+Unfortunately most analysts are not comfortable writing python code, they are far more comfortable using SQL.

-I wanted the ability to stream any new data coming into an S3 bucket to be transferred directly to BigQuery to enable analysts to query it regardless of the data structure and get results immediately regardless of data sizes
+I wanted the ability to stream any new data coming into an S3 bucket to be transferred directly to BigQuery to enable analysts to query it via SQL regardless of the data structure and get results immediately

 As a lazy engineer I do not want to spend ages writing code, whether to set up data extraction or identifying and defining schemas or even ensuring fault tolerance.
 Structured streaming seemed perfect for this as spark allows me to infer the schema from the provided data whether its JSON, CSV or Parquet if we are really lucky!